DavidTTran/battleships/DTR.md

-Project:
+##Project: Battleships

-Group Member Names:
+####Group Member Names: David Tran

-Goals and Expectations for the Project (What does each group member hope to get out of this project?
+###Goals and Expectations for the Project (What does each group member hope to get out of this project?
 What do we want to achieve as a team?
 How will we know that we're successful?):

 Team strengths & collaboration styles (consider discussing your Pairin qualities here):